Data Compliance

 • Automatic discovery of PII and other sensitive data

-• Irreversible data masking that ensures data cannot be restored to its original, sensitive version
+• Irreversible static data masking that ensures data cannot be restored to its original, sensitive version

 • Referential integrity of masked data across sources and clouds